 Collection handling and stability

-Later builds include additional safety checks when aggregating dynamic collections (explicit overflow protection when joining result sets)
+Later builds include additional safety checks when aggregating dynamic collections (explicit overflow protection when joining result sets) The same logic exists in earlier builds but is less defensive and less structured.

 This points to stability issues encountered when processing larger data sets, which maybe were discovered during or shortly after the scalability experiments introduced in version 1.1.